-Many people know Baltimore, for its state-of-the-art aquarium, baseball team or seafood markets selling blue crabs by the bushel.
+Many people know Baltimore for its state-of-the-art aquarium, baseball team and famous blue crabs.
 But there is a less visible side of Baltimore that is no less vital to the city’s economy: low-to-moderate income neighborhoods where entrepreneurs are striving to revitalize their communities, often against tough odds.
 Baltimore Community Lending (BCL) is one of the organizations leading those efforts.

 Over the years, BCL has financed the construction of more than 4,000 affordable homes.
 In 2017, the organization expanded its lending to include small businesses and has since made 66 loans, four out of five to minority-owned businesses.
 Loan sizes range from $10,000 to $150,000 — much less than a typical small business loan.
 “We need meaningful economic development,” says Bruce, “and commercial banks are not always in a position to provide the types of micro loans that small businesses need.”

 Not everyone who walks through BCL’s doors immediately qualifies for a loan, but BCL creates an avenue for almost any small business owner to gain funding.
 “These businesses may be great at what they do, but they may not know how to put together a business plan, manage cash flow or market themselves,” says Bonnie Crockett, BCL’s director of small business.
 While BCL doesn’t require a minimum credit score or collateral, all applicants must complete a free technical assistance training program, create a business plan, map out a plan for servicing debt and commit to additional technical assistance at regular intervals.
 “We give everyone a chance to make their case,” says Crockett.